What is a GO slim?

 GO slims are cut-down versions of the GO ontologies containing a subset of the terms in the whole GO.
 They give a broad overview of the ontology content without the detail of the specific fine grained terms.

 GO slims are particularly useful for giving a summary of the results of GO annotation of a genome, microarray, or cDNA collection when broad classification of gene product function is required.
-See the map2slim.pl section for a perl implementation of this.
+See the Map2Slim section below for a description on implementing the Map2Slim option in OWLTools.

 GO slims are created by users according to their needs, and may be specific to species or to particular areas of the ontologies.
 GO provides a generic GO slim which, like the GO itself, is not species specific, and which should be suitable for most purposes.
 Alternatively, users can create their own GO slims or use one of the model organism-specific slims integrated into the GO flat file.
 Please email the GO helpdesk for more information about creating and submitting your GO slim.